Leigh Street Wine Room

 Leigh Street Wine Room (LSWR) is in a space that formerly housed a longstanding city drycleaner – and there’s not a trace of the former tenant.
 Well, save for the signage outside: a bright light box which beams out the words "dry cleaners".

 The rest of the site features a mezzanine, a terrazzo bar and floor, exposed acoustic wall panelling, and – the piece de resistance – a striking, lofty archway that runs the length of the room.
-It’s the first thing you’ll notice when you walk through the door, until you spot the wall of wine – 400-odd bottles of minimal-intervention drops selected by Sali’s Sydney-born-and-bred husband Nathan Sasi, who’s also the chef and co-owner.
+It’s the first thing you’ll notice when you walk through the door, until you spot the wall of wine – 400-odd bottles of minimal-intervention drops selected by Sydney-born-and-raised chef and co-owner Nathan Sasi.

 The intimate wine bar is a celebration of natural drops.
-The huge list (with 12 wines available by the glass) homes in on Australian, French and Italian wines, with a healthy contribution from the Adelaide Hills.
-The list is wide-ranging, from a $50 house sauvignon blanc (with a hint of chardonnay) made in collaboration with Gentle Folk, to a $600 bottle of Valentini, considered one of the greatest producers in Italy.
+The huge list homes in on Australian, French and Italian wines, with a healthy contribution from the Adelaide Hills.
+The list is wide-ranging, from a $50 house drop to a $600 bottle of Valentini, considered one of the greatest producers in Italy.

-Although LSWR’s calling card is wine, the food is equally impressive.
-The European-leaning menu is designed to complement the drinks: there’s chicken-liver parfait with vermouth jelly, and crumbed, fried cubes of pigs head with aioli and “Zuni-style” pickles (inspired by San Francisco’s Zuni Café).
-There’s also whipped cod’s roe dip served with puffed-rice crackers sprinkled with dehydrated seaweed; sheep’s milk ricotta gnudi (cacio e pepe style); and rigatoni with tripe and sweetbreads.
+Although LSWR’s calling card is wine, if you skip the food you're missing half the fun.
+The European-leaning menu might star sheep’s milk ricotta gnudi (cacio e pepe style), rigatoni with tripe and sweetbreads, or grilled beef tongue with horseradish and salsa verde.
 A selection of cured meats – including mortadella, bresaola made from Mayura Wagyu, capicollo, and fennel-and-white-wine salami – are made in-house.